johannesjo/angular-example/README.md

 *Relaxing style- and component guides for AngularJS*

 Maintaining a styleguide can be very annoying.
-A component-showcase might be even painful to deal with. ```angular-example``` makes both those things easy.
-Have a look at the [example](http://johannesjo.github.io/angular-example/#demo).
+A component-showcase might be even painful to deal with. ```angular-example``` makes both those things easy build on top of the wonderful [angular-highlightjs] (https://github.com/pc035860/angular-highlightjs).
+Have a look at the angular-example [example](http://johannesjo.github.io/angular-example/#demo).

 [Bug-reports or feature request](https://github.com/johannesjo/angular-example/issues) as well as any other kind of **feedback is highly welcome!**